-That year, the craftsmanship of Estremoz clay figures was classified as Intangible Cultural Heritage of Humanity by UNESCO.
-Only eight living artisans still produce these clay figures, most of them with visitable workshops in the city.
+That year, Estremoz clay figures’ craftsmanship was classified as Intangible Cultural Heritage of Humanity by UNESCO.
+Only eight living artisans still produce these clay figures—most of them with visitable workshops in the city.

 Barreiro, a former industrial city 20 minutes from Lisbon by ferry, has been my hometown since 2009.
 A blog post about Barreiro is long overdue, but it will be out this month.
 Barreiro has masterfully used its industrial heritage as a tourist attraction, joining forces with urban art with local cultural associations.